tylerchessman/PowerBI_ML_AI_Workshop/README.md

 * Use DataFlows to make predictions using a trained model
 * Leverage a model built in Power BI
 * Leverage a model external to Power BI
-* (Time Permitting) Use DataFlows to augment data with Cognitive Services
+* Augment data with external ML Models & Cognitive Services

 #### Note(s)
 * This workshop is designed be instructor-led (over a ~1 day timespan); see the included PowerPoint for background material and a suggested flow.